 1st Energy | Standing Offer – Single Rate | $2,860.00 | $2,860.00 | None | None |

-Check out our guide for reading your energy bill to understand what you’ll be charged.
-Or see the cheapest electricity prices in SA.
+To understand your energy plan better, you could review your energy provider’s plan information document or check out our guide for reading your energy bill to understand what you’ll be charged.

 The tariff you’re on determines how much you pay for your electricity.
-Your energy habits may suit a single rate tariff (i.e. a rate that stays the same regardless of when you use electricity), or you could potentially save on your energy bill with a tariff that charges different rates depending on the time of day you use electricity.
+Your energy habits may suit a single rate tariff, or you could potentially save on your energy bill with a tariff that charges different rates depending on the time of day you use electricity.

 As a customer in South Australia, the following electricity tariffs may be available to you:

 Yes, there are electricity concessions in South Australia available for both electricity and gas.
-To be eligible, you must:
+These concessions may have eligibility requirements, such as needing one of the following concession cards:

 Read more about energy concessions that may be available to eligible SA residents.

-There are numerous reasons why your electricity or gas bill in South Australia could be high, so it’s best to contact your energy retailer directly to talk about this.
+There are numerous reasons why your energy costs could have increased, so it’s best to contact your energy retailer directly to talk about this.
 Factors that can contribute to a higher bill include:

-According to the ICRC, the average price for Adelaide residential customers in 2023-24 on a single rate tariff with an annual electricity usage of 6,500 kWh was $3,246.
+According to the ICRC, the average price for Adelaide residential customers in 2023-24 on a single rate tariff with an annual electricity usage of 6,500 kilowatt hours (kWh) was $3,246.
 For those on time of use plans, the average electricity cost was $2,871 a year.

 As the Head of Energy at Compare the Market, Meredith O’Brien believes in educating Australian customers about the everchanging gas and electricity market so they can adjust their energy usage habits and get the most out of their energy plans.